express-validator/express-validator/website/versioned_docs/version-7.0.0/api/validation-result.md

 isEmpty(): boolean
 ```

-Returns whether the request contains validation errors, and thefore whether it's valid or not.
+Returns whether the request contains validation errors, and therefore whether it's valid or not.

 ### `.formatWith()`